puppy06/doc-intel-pipeline/README.md

-# Claims Document Intelligence Pipeline
+# Document Intelligence Pipeline

-Automated ingestion and structured extraction of legal-claims documents (invoices, contracts, emails) using Google Gemini as a Vision-Language Model.
+Automated ingestion and structured extraction of documents (invoices, contracts, emails) using Google Gemini as a Vision-Language Model.

 ## Quick start